theoferguson/theo-ferguson-vendrix-technical-challenge/backend/readme.md

 ## Task List

-- [ ] Add logic to express server to determine when a card detail request is being made vs. user request (existing functionality)
+- [x] Add logic to express server to determine when a card detail request is being made vs. user request (existing functionality)

-- [ ] Query the Highnote API, and return the card details to the client
+- [ ] Query the Highnote API, and return the card details to the client -stuck with bad credentials
 - [ ] Requests made to /cards/:cardId should return details about the card based on the ID provided

-- [ ] All other requests made to the endpoint should result in the existing function functionality
+- [x] All other requests made to the endpoint should result in the existing function functionality